 Posting any content related to alcohol, tobacco, and/or illegal substances is not permitted on FCPS-related social media accounts unless it is for approved safety and wellness education purposes.
 Other content to avoid includes obscene, defamatory, discriminatory, harassing, violent, vulgar, or sexual material, or material that advocates the commission of a criminal act, violates FCPS policy, or that reasonably may lead to the substantial disruption of or material interference with school system operations.
 Think twice before posting that type of content on your private social media accounts, too.
 They still reflect upon your role as an FCPS employee.
-For guidance around campaigning, view these policies (intranet link).
+For guidance around campaigning, visit the policies on the FCPS Employee Hub.

 Please remember that the internet doesn’t forget.
 Your posts may be available to the world for years to come.
 Establishing appropriate privacy settings to limit access to personal information on your social media account(s) is a good idea.
 But that’s no guarantee that the photo you send on your private Facebook account won’t end up being shared by one of your friends.
 Before posting, ask yourself if you would want your significant other, grandparent, or the superintendent to see it.
 If not, don’t post it.